At a recent summit on customer experience, analyst firm Gartner debunked three myths about the customer experience.

 This is about doing the basics really well.
 Meeting expectations — but meeting them consistently, across all touch points.

-This stance is supported by research Simple conducted recently with the Australian Marketing Institute that revealed some interesting and contradictory facts about marketers and the customer experience:
+This stance is supported by research Simple conducted recently that revealed some interesting and contradictory facts about marketers and the customer experience.

 On the plus side, marketers are more likely than anyone to be in charge of managing the customer experience with 59% of respondents reporting the CMO or marketing team is responsible for the customer experience in their organisation.